Marine Environmental Approvals

-By planning and assessments, we mean the wide range of formalised processes and documentation required to respond to environmental regulation.
-These encompass a variety of documents from impact assessments, to habitat maps, sediment contaminant reports and environmental management plans.
+By environmental approvals, we mean the wide range of formalised planning and assessment processes and documentation required to respond to environmental regulation.
+These encompass a variety of documents from sampling plans and impact assessments, to benthic habitat maps, sediment and water quality assessment reports and environmental management plans.

 Many of these plans have formats mandated under legislation.
 MScience has been through the process of meeting these format requirements many times while balancing the needs of development proponents.

 Environmental Impact Assessments: normally our role is to provide marine components or specialist inputs in wider assessments.
-We have done this for major approvals in the Pilbara and Kimberley Regions and for smaller approvals in the coral reef areas of Ningaloo and the Abrolhos Islands.
+We have done this for major approvals in the Great Southern, Pilbara and Kimberley Regions and for smaller approvals in the coral reef areas of Ningaloo and the Abrolhos Islands.
+MScience inputs include assessment and monitoring of parameters related to benthic communities and habitats, marine environmental quality and marine fauna.

 Dredging and Spoil Disposal Management Plans: these are often highly formulaic and we try to keep text to a minimum while capturing key management triggers and actions.
 We have considerable experience in developing these plans and their related monitoring designs to meet outcome-based conditions for many recent Pilbara projects.